 Registration Deadline September 13, 2019

 NC 4-H Forestry Invitational Handbook

 North Carolina 4-H Forestry Invitational presentation from the 2016 Volunteer Leaders Conference

 National 4-H Forestry Invitational web site clicking on this link will take you to a new page.
 The national page has all the resources for training forestry teams and working with groups interested in learning about forestry.
-Congratulations to the 2017 Forestry Team from Forsyth County that will be representing North Carolina at the 2018 National 4-H Forestry Invitational!!
-Good Luck!
+Read about the great success the North Carolina 4-H Forestry Team had at the 2018 National Invitational!

 WHEP – The 4-H Wildlife Habitat Education Program